 6.2.1 Logistic regression-based LRPs

 Logistic regression-based LRPs are empirically derived from past observations of SMU abundance and CU statuses.
 By fitting a logistic regression to historical data, we identified historical abundance levels associated with probabilities that all component CUs have statuses above their lower benchmarks.
 Similar to the proportion-based LRP, this aggregate abundance-based method depends on the outcomes of individual CU assessments, which are sensitive to structural assumptions underlying the CU-level benchmarks and data availability.
 Logistic regression-based LRPs could only be estimated for one of our three case study SMUs, which suggests that they may only be an option for a small proportion of SMUs.
-Logistic regression models could not be reliably fit for West Coast Vancouver Island (WCVI) Chinook and Inner South Coast Chum SMUs.
+Logistic regression models could not be reliably fit for WCVI Chinook and Inner South Coast Chum SMUs.
 In the case of WCVI Chinook, lack of contrast in available data was the key limitation, while in the case of Inner South Coast Chum, the limitation was a lack of an underlying relationship between CU statuses and aggregate SMU abundances.
 Even for Interior Fraser Coho where a logistic regression fit was possible, estimates did not converge for all retrospective years, and status estimates were sensitive to missing data.
 Taken together, our exploration of logistic regression LRPs for our three case studies highlighted several key limitations and disadvantages with this approach.

 There are several disadvantages of the logistic regression-based LRPs.
-First, our implementation of logistic-regression LRPs relied on a single metric for CU assessments, such as Sgen or the distributional target method applied to the Interior Fraser River Coho study case study, which is not consistent with the recommendation to to apply the Pacific Salmon Status Scanner for CU assessments within proportion-based LRPs.
+First, our implementation of logistic-regression LRPs relied on a single metric for CU assessments, such as Sgen or the distributional target method applied to the Interior Fraser River Coho study case study, which is inconsistent with the recommendation to apply the Pacific Salmon Status Scanner for CU assessments within proportion-based LRPs.
 We did not include CU assessments based on the Salmon Scanner for logistic-regression based LRPs in part because those statuses include trend metrics which introduce autocorrelation into CU statuses, a violation of logistic regression model (see Section 2 for more details).

 Second, logistic regression-based LRPs are limited to conditions that have been historically observed.
 This can be a problem when there is poor contrast in historical data, as was the case for WCVI Chinook.
-In this case, there were no years when all component inlets were above their lower benchmarks.
+In this case, there were no years when all component inlets exceeded their lower benchmarks.
 However, similar challenges could occur in cases where no CUs drop below their lower benchmarks.
-The dependence on historically observed conditions is a further limitation if there have been changes in the correlation in populations dynamics among CUs over time such that current (or future) correlations are not represented by historical data.
+The dependence on historically observed conditions is a further limitation when there have been changes in the correlation in populations dynamics among CUs over time such that current (or future) correlations are not represented by historical data.

 Third, model diagnostics do not support logistic regressions and their associated LRPs when CU-level abundances are not correlated or only weakly correlated.
-Here, we found that logistic regression-based LRPs were estimatable for interior Fraser Coho (average correlation in spawner abundances among CUS of 0.56), but not estimable for Inside South Coast Chum - Non-Fraser (average correlation among CUs of 0.12).
+Here, we found that logistic regression-based LRPs were estimable for interior Fraser Coho (average correlation in spawner abundances among CUS of 0.56), but not estimable for Inside South Coast Chum - Non-Fraser (average correlation among CUs of 0.12).
 Also, the wide range in productivities and capacities among CUs for the Inside South Coast Chum case study contributed to the weak relationship between aggregate abundances and CU-level statuses.
 In general, model diagnostics as described in ?? can be used to support or reject logistic regression-based LRPs.
 We illustrate how these diagnostics are used to evaluate model fit in Sections 3 and 5.